ora0600/confluent-live-dr-demo/part3.md

 terraform is now able to communicate with the Confluent Cloud API and will create a couple of resources.

 * Create 1 environments `cmprod-active`, this time I have both clusters in one environment.
-Typically you will use 2 environment, because the Schema Reqistry would also effected in DR case, and Schema can be sync into a new region with Schema Linking.
+Typically you will use 2 environments, because the Schema Registry would also effected in a DR case, and Schemas can be synched into a new region with Schema Linking.
 * Create new Env Manager Service Account with API Keys

 ![Cloud resources to be created in Part3](img/part3_resouces.png)